 Sarehole Mill, Cole Bank Road, Hall Green, B13 0BD

 An outdoor space opened in Digbeth in 2021 and it is the ideal location to catch up with friends with cocktails, beers, street food and live music.
 Sit under the railway arches at Digbeth Arena as the sun starts to set and you have quite the dreamy evening.
-Luna Springs has also launched a bottomless brunch event where you can start the weekend as you mean to go on by enjoying unlimited prosecco and mouth-watering burgers.
+Luna Springs also has regular bottomless brunch events where you can start the weekend as you mean to go on – by enjoying unlimited prosecco and mouth-watering burgers.

 The South-East Asian restaurant and bar in Edgbaston not only offers a stunning interior featuring a real blue piano but also a beautiful courtyard garden great for outdoor dining.
-The Blue Piano’s courtyard garden is surrounded by an array of beautiful plants and flowers, making it the perfect spot to relax on those wonderful sunny days.
-Here, you can enjoy a three course menu at around £28, listen to live music and forget about the rest of the world in this suburban outdoor setting.
+The Blue Piano‘s courtyard garden is surrounded by an array of beautiful plants and flowers, making it the perfect spot to relax on those wonderful sunny days.
+Here, you can enjoy a three course menu, listen to live music and forget about the rest of the world in this suburban outdoor setting.

 The Blue Piano, 24-26 Harborne Road, B15 3AA